By

 Dress as though it’s an in-person interview | Although this isn’t essential for a telephone interview, it might help to get you in the right mindset if you’re dressed in interview attire |

-During your job search, it’s worth making sure you are prepared for both types of interview.
+During your job search, it’s worth ensuring you are prepared for both types of interviews.

 Telephone interviews are a critical part of the hiring process.
 They help employers quickly identify strong candidates and screen out those who may not fit well.
 Preparing for these interviews is essential.
 Here are ten common telephone interview questions and example answers to help you prepare.